The Ecclesiastical Program for Ministerial Candidacy (EPMC)

 Introduces Reformed theology through a study of confessions, from the Reformation era (Belgic Confession, Heidelberg Catechism, Canons of Dort) and the more recent past (Contemporary Testimony, Belhar Confession), and through the basic elements of the Reformed worldview grounded in this confessional theology.

-3 Christian Reformed Church History AND
+3 Christian Reformed Church History (optional for MDiv)

 An Intro to the basic outline of CRC History and some key ethical and theological positions of the CRC.
 The course focuses on the key elements of CRC identity in North America, including the struggle for liberty, Christian education, and tensions about Americanization-that are essential knowledge for effective ministry in the CRC.

-Christian Reformed Church Polity
+Christian Reformed Church Polity (optional for MDiv)

 Prepares students for effective leadership and ministry in the CRC by introducing principles and structures of CRC polity and exploring case studies in church governance and administration, with reference to Church Order and the Synodical Regulations.